laminas/laminas-filter/docs/book/v3/migration/v2-to-v3.md

 ## Signature and Behaviour Changes

+### AbstractFilter

+The deprecated method `hasPcreUnicodeSupport()` has been removed.
+This method had been irrelevant for a long time since reliable Unicode support in `preg_*` functions is available in all supported versions of PHP.

 ### FilterInterface

 `Laminas\Filter\FilterInterface` now specifies `__invoke()` as well as `filter()` forcing all filters to also be invokable classes.